leolani/cltl-knowledgeextraction/README.md

 ##### Models

 Models for the ConversationalAnalyzer can be downloaded from [ResearchDrive](https://vu.data.surfsara.nl/index.php/s/WpL1vFChlQpkbqW).
+These files must be under the folder `resources/conversational_triples/`

 ### Sample output